-Simple Mobile is another great, cheap option which has a variety of nationwide and international plans that vary in data allowance.
-Simple Mobile offers 4G LTE data on nearly all of their unlimited plans.
+Simple Mobile is another great, cheap option that has a variety of nationwide and international plans that vary in data allowance.
+Simple Mobile offers 4G LTE data on nearly all of its unlimited plans.
 Their plans have the most data compared to other Tracfone subsidiaries such as NET10, Telcel, and Page Plus.
 The simple Mobile most affordable plan includes unlimited talk, text and 1GB of data for $25 a month.

 - $25/month: 1GB data, unlimited talk & text.

 - $30/month: 2GB data, unlimited talk & text.

 - $40/month: 12GB data, unlimited talk & text.